How We Celebrate LGBTQ+ History?

 How does New Hope Celebrates History?
-First, we created an online LGBT History Archive, called New Hope Celebrates History, which was launched in 2013 as Retro-Scope.
+First, we created an online LGBTQ+ History Archive, called New Hope Celebrates History Archive, which was launched in 2013 as Retro-Scope.
 Since then we have continued to improve, update, and add new content to the website.

 The online archive is a repository of change-makers, photos, stories, videos, and interviews of those that have shaped our community.
 It is the cornerstone of our New Hope History Project and will continue to grow with educational programs, exhibits, and publications.